- for IHG Users69

 These estimates are based on an annual monthly spend of $2,000

-Top 5 Benefits of the IHG Rewards Club Select Credit Card
+Top 5 Benefits of the IHG Rewards Club Traveler Credit Card

-The Chase IHG card has many great benefits, including the massive sign-up bonus and the annual free night certificate.
+The Chase IHG card has many great benefits, including the generous sign-up bonus and the free fourth night perk.
 Let’s examine the Top 5 benefits of this card.

 - Big Sign-Up Bonus: This card comes with a huge sign-up bonus of 60,000 points.
 That’s worth approximately $468 in IHG award stays based on our estimates.